What is a thread lift?

 What happens at my preoperative consult?

-A cosmetic surgeon assesses all the factors in first visit and suggests appropriate treatment for sagging skin.
-During the consultation the surgeon also shows the results than can be expected.
-Surgeon also demonstrate how the sagging skin becomes firm and smooth by pulling skin gently, upwards with his/her hand near the hairline as the threads would do after the procedure.
+A Cosmetic Surgery Practitioner assesses all the factors in first visit and suggests appropriate treatment for sagging skin.
+During the consultation the surgical practitioner also shows the results than can be expected. surgical practitioner also demonstrate how the sagging skin becomes firm and smooth by pulling skin gently, upwards with his/her hand near the hairline as the threads would do after the procedure.

 How is a thread lift performed?